ritua2/BOINCatTACC/README.md

 #### Future Use and Complains

-1. Disconnecting the APIs, including Reef:
+1. Disconnecting the APIs, including Reef - NOTE FROM RITU  - THESE COMMANDS ARE NOT CURRENTLY WORKING AS EXPECTED:
 	* Disconnecting the APIs will not delete any files currently saved in Reef
 ```bash
 cd /home/boincadm/project